MarcinSkic/skic.me/src/posts/intro-to-time-tracking.md

 description: portfolio page
 ```

-I would suggest picking the second solution as in the future you may feel the need to move `description` to `project` and input more data in its place:
+I would suggest picking the second solution as in the future you may feel the need to move `description` to `project` and put more data in its place:

 ```yaml
 category: programming